Open-School-Bell/sounder/Readme.md

 sh install.sh
 ```

-Thats it, follwo the enroll instruction on the controller
+Thats it, follow the enroll instruction on the controller